 Pre-nuptial agreement?
 Co-habitation contract?
 Living together agreement?

 If you are living with a partner or about to move in with a partner, you may wish to protect your rights by entering into a Pre-nuptial agreement or a Cohabitation Contract/ Living together agreement to deal with how financial and property affairs should be dealt with and also what will happen in the event of your separating.
 We can draft these documents to your individual requirements.
-Contact our Kerry Davies for further details and see our charges for further details of the cost involved.
+Contact Us for further details and see our charges for further details of the cost involved.

 Joint tenants or tenants in common?